People acquire the infection by consuming contaminated water or food or by having contact with infected people or animals.

 Symptoms of Cryptosporidiosis

-Cryptosporidiosis symptoms may begin abruptly about 7 days after people are infected and consist mainly of abdominal cramps and profuse, watery diarrhea.
+Cryptosporidiosis symptoms may begin abruptly about 7 days after people are infected and consist mainly of abdominal cramps and watery diarrhea.
 Nausea, vomiting, loss of appetite, fever, and weakness may also occur.
 Symptoms usually last 1 to 2 weeks, then subside.
 People may pass eggs in their stool for several weeks after symptoms have disappeared.

 Diagnosis of Cryptosporidiosis